helpsebe/mdu_bot/README.md

 This bot does not collect any personal information from users.

 📝 License:
-This project is licensed under the
+This project is licensed under the MIT License.
+Feel free to use and modify the code as you see fit.